MohammadMaftoun/Machine-learning-algorithms-from-scratch/README.md

 # Machine-learning-algorithms-from-scratch
 ![ML](https://media.geeksforgeeks.org/wp-content/uploads/20230808130011/Machine-Learning-Algorithms1-(1).webp)
 # Description:
 The Machine Learning Algorithms from Scratch repository aims to provide a comprehensive collection of well-documented implementations of various machine learning algorithms written entirely from scratch in Python.
-By delving into machine learning fundamentals and manually coding these algorithms, users can better understand their internal workings and principles.
+Users can better understand their internal workings and principles by delving into machine learning fundamentals and manually coding these algorithms.
 This repository serves as an educational resource for both beginners and experienced practitioners in machine learning.

 Key Features:

     Algorithm Implementations: The repository includes implementations of a wide range of machine learning algorithms, covering both supervised and unsupervised learning techniques.
-This includes but is not limited to:
+This contains but is not limited to:
         Linear Regression
         Logistic Regression
         Decision Trees